 The Complete Journals of L.M.
 Montgomery: The PEI Years, 1889–1900 is an unabridged and annotated edition of L.M.
 Montgomery’s journals that she kept from ages fourteen to twenty-six while living in Prince Edward Island, Saskatchewan, and Nova Scotia.
 It was edited and introduced by Mary Henley Rubio and Elizabeth Hillman Waterston, with a foreword by Michael Bliss, and was published by Oxford University Press as a jacketed hardcover in June 2012.
 It supplements The Selected Journals of L.M.
 Montgomery, Volume 1: 1889–1910 (1985), also edited by Rubio and Waterston, who at the time were directed to abridge Montgomery’s journal text by fifty per cent.
 A follow-up volume, The Complete Journals of L.M.
-Montgomery: The PEI Years, 1901–1911, was published in February 2013, with L.M.
-Montgomery’s Complete Journals: The Ontario Years, 1911–1917, edited by Jen Rubio, appearing in June 2016.
+Montgomery: The PEI Years, 1901–1911, was published in February 2013.
+A paperback edition followed in July 2017.
+This edition was followed by several volumes of Montgomery’s unabridged Ontario journals, beginning with L.M.
+Montgomery’s Complete Journals: The Ontario Years, 1911–1917, edited by Jen Rubio, appearing in 2016.

 From the Back Cover

 The Selected Journals of L.M.
 Montgomery, first published by Oxford in 1985, contained half of the journals’ full contents.
 To save space and present an easily digestible, fast-moving narrative, passages describing Lucy Maud Montgomery’s darker, more reflective moods and her religious and philosophical speculations were cut.
 This unabridged edition of her early years on Prince Edward Island, however, reveals a different story.